MantisSub/batchstitcher/README.md

   - It is recommended to try "opencl" and compare with your default settings to see which one is faster.

 - Use hardware encoding:
-  - If you activate "Use hardware encoding" in the output section, and the encoding settings is not supported by your hardware, you'll see an error message in the progress window that says so (return code 244 - hardware encoding not supported).
+  - If you activate "Use hardware encoding" in the output section, and the encoding settings are not supported by your hardware, you'll see an error message in the progress window that says so (return code 244 - hardware encoding not supported).
   - In this case please deactivate "Use hardware encoding" and try again.

 - Bitrate: